 Generally, a full baby will continue to sleep.
 You will also feel that your breast has emptied or softened when your baby is finished nursing.
 If your breast still feels very firm, baby may need to spend more time at breast removing your breastmilk.

-How long does it take for baby to empty breast?
+How long does it take to empty your breast when breastfeeding?

 Do breasts need time to refill?